dbt-labs/docs.getdbt.com/website/docs/guides/duckdb-qs.md

 ```

 This is a known issue in DuckDB.
-If you are using DBeaver, this means shutting down DBeaver (merely disconnecting didn't work for me).
+If you are using DBeaver, this means shutting down DBeaver (disconnecting doesn't always work).

-As a last esort, deleting the database file will get you back in action (BUT you will lose all your data).
+As a last resort, deleting the database file will get you back in action (_BUT_ you will lose all your data).

  </TabItem>